 Where will obedience to God's will lead us?
 Into every "pleasing thing".
-Most translations take this to mean the things that are pleasing to God, ...and certainly they would be if they are the very things He Himself desires us to do.
-Without question, the verbal form of this word is used most often of "pleasing" someone else, ...by doing something that they find helpful, positive or commendatory (cf. Matt.
+Most translations take this to mean the things that are pleasing to God, ...and certainly they would be if they are those things He Himself desires us to do.
+Without question, the verbal form of this word is used most often of "pleasing" someone else, by doing something that they find helpful, positive or commendatory (cf. Matt.
 14:6; Acts 6:5; Rom.
 8:8; 15:1-3; I Cor.
 7:32-34; Gal.
 1:10; I Thess.
 2:15; 4:1).
 In this verse in Col 1, however, we have an adjectival form, not a verbal form.
-It is left open who might find this to be pleasing.
-Here, the "thing" itself is pleasing.
+It is left open who might be the one who is pleasing the other.
+The "thing" itself is pleasing.
 This "thing" could be an activity or behavior that brings commendation, or it could be a gift from God that we praise Him for.
 The Greek is capable of being understood in either way.
 While our focus should be on living to please God, in response to His great mercy on our behalf (Rom.
-12:1), I would suggest that the things that are "pleasing" to God will also be "pleasing" to us.
+12:1).
+I would suggest, however, that the things that are "pleasing" to God will also be "pleasing" to us.

 The enemy's greatest ploy is to convince us that following God will not be in our best interest.
 Going way back to the Garden of Eden, he has cast doubt upon God's character and motives for leading us as He does.
 He tried to convince Eve that if they followed God, they would miss out on the best that life had to offer, and that they would be stuck in a boring, self-limiting existence in servitude to Him.
-The truth was, however, that the serpent was the one who came to steal, kill and destroy (Jn.
-10:10), not God, and he succeeded in defrauding our first parents of their inheritance and enslaving them in sin.
-Throughout history, he has promoted immediate gratification to the self-seeking nature of people in order to expand and deepen the bondage, oppression and violence produced by sin.
-The selfish tendency to "love things and use people" is responsible for all kinds of hurt, damage, poverty, abuse, and even death.
-These are the natural results or fallout of sin, yet, the enemy tries to use these heavy consequences to portray God as being unfair, harsh, and unresponsive.
+The truth was, however, that Satan was the one who came to steal, kill and destroy (Jn.
+10:10), and he succeeded in defrauding our first parents of their inheritance, and enslaving them in sin.
+Throughout history, the enemy has promoted immediate gratification to the self-seeking nature of people to expand the bondage, oppression and violence produced by sin's tendency to "love things and use people", all the while using these heavy consequences to portray God as being unfair, harsh, and unresponsive.
 As we read the Scriptures, however, we see that from the beginning God has been actively involved in humankind to not only provide a Deliverer, but also to teach those who would listen to Him practical ways to live that will produce health, peace and contentment.